kyma-project/kyma/docs/application-connector/docs/02-02-connector-service.md

     - URLs of the available APIs
     - information required to generate a CSR
 3. The external system generates a CSR based on the information provided by Kyma and sends the CSR to the designated URL.
 In the response, the external system receives a signed certificate.
 It can use the certificate to authenticate and safely communicate with Kyma.

+The presented flow is also valid for registering the Kyma clusters.